DaJoker29/worldbuilding-project-omd/Bong Lua Campaign/Sessions/Session 3 - 08.29.2024.md

 - Three more cherished artifacts of this land.
 - Nobody knows where they are.
 - Bring them to Icarus Peak (Volcano in the middle of the lake).
 Place them on the old pedastals.
 The lands and people will flourish.
 He will grant us each a wish.
 - A kind god.
+Hates that we're the chosen ones.

 **Benevalent God**
 > Looks ghostly.
 Huge, 20' tall.
+Light passing through him.
+Man and woman voice together at the same time.